temple-geography/GUS-5073-Geovisualization/lecture10-Host-webpage-2/tutorial.md

 Create a new repository.

 iii.
 In the Create a new repository window, set up your repository.
 Name the repository ‘username.github.io’, and replace username with your Github username.
-Give the repository a description, make it public, and initialize it with a README.
-Don’t worry about the license at this point.
+Give the repository a description, make it public. **Don't initialize it with a README.**

 iv.
 Click Create.
 You now have an empty repository set up in which you can add files and set up a project.